Foods That Clean Dog Teeth: Carrots vs Kibble (The Truth)

 - Bacterial contamination, including Salmonella and E. coli exposure.

-If your dog has chewed raw bones safely for years, your risk calculation may differ.
+If your dog has chewed raw bones safely for years, the balance of risks and benefits may be different.
 Starting hard bone chewing for the first time with a senior dog carries a much different risk profile.
 Despite claims about raw food dental benefits, the fracture risk in seniors often outweighs potential cleaning effects.

 Fibrous Vegetables (Carrots, Apples, Celery)